pinojs/pino/docs/api.md

 Default: `5`

-Option to limit stringification at a specific nesting depth
+Option to limit stringification at a specific nesting depth when logging circular object.

 #### `edgeLimit` (Number)

 Default: `100`

-Option to limit stringification of properties for a specific object
+Option to limit stringification of properties for a specific object when logging circular object.

 #### `mixin` (Function):